Airline: Vietnam Airlines (VN)

 I found the pillow and blanket sufficient for a medium-haul flight, though not for a long-haul flight.

-I unwrapped the headphones that were waiting at my seat in the storage compartment, and found them pretty mediocre – certainly not noise-cancelling headphones!
+I unwrapped the headphones that were waiting at my seat in the storage compartment, and found them pretty mediocre – certainly not noise-canceling headphones!

 The business class amenity kit is branded by Swiss manufacturer Charriol.